 - Fill a sitz bath vessel or the bottom of your tub with enough warm water (not too hot!) to cover the affected area when sitting.
 Using hot water can negatively impact hemorrhoids.

 - Make sure not to use so much water that your basin overflows when sitting down.

 - If using a tub, empty one cup of Epsom salts, and if using a sitz bath basin, use about half a cup.
 Empty the salts into the running water as you fill your soaking device to better mix the salts in with the water.

 - Sit in the water for 15 to 20 minutes for maximum effectiveness.

-- After soaking, rinse your body and anal area off with clean warm water.
+- After soaking, rinse your body off with clean warm water.